yassinebridi/serpl/README.md

 - List of files with search results.
 - Navigation to select and view files.
 - Option to delete files from the search results.
+- Search results count and current file count.
+- Ability to search the list using the `/` key.

 ### Preview Pane